St Louis, December 2024

 Dear friends and prayer partners,

-THANK YOU SO MUCH for your love and your faithful support during my thirty two years serving our Lord in the mission field.
+THANK YOU SO MUCH for your love and your faithful support during my thirty three years serving our Lord in the mission field.

 Love and blessings from